 Edinburgh’s hotels are a grand bunch, with many housed in magnificent historic buildings.
-The Old Town area features narrow alleys, Medieval townhouses and the high crag upon which the castle perches.
-The New Town is more genteel and elegant, with Georgian crescents and leafy avenues.
+The Old Town area features narrow alleys, medieval townhouses and the high crag upon which the castle perches, while the New Town is more genteel and elegant, with Georgian crescents and leafy avenues.
 Wherever you stay, you’ll encounter warm Scottish hospitality, as well as the legendary full Scottish breakfast.

-The Principal is New Town at its most remarkable.
-A short stroll from Princes Street on spacious George Street, the hotel is housed in five townhouses that were built back in 1775.
+The InterContinental Edinburgh is New Town at its most remarkable.
+A short stroll from Princes Street on spacious George Street, the hotel is housed in five townhouses from 1775.
 The luxurious rooms and suites combine traditional grandeur with modern comforts, and they’re decorated with an eye to the Scottish landscape in subtle shades of forest fern and mountain heather.
 The hotel’s Printing Press Bar & Kitchen has a beautiful stucco ceiling and serves modern Scottish food.

-Perhaps Edinburgh’s most luxurious accommodation, Prestonfield House offers country charm and seclusion near the heart of the city – this 1687 gabled mansion lies by Duddingston Loch under the crags of Arthur’s Seat, Edinburgh’s very own wilderness.
+Prestonfield House is perhaps Edinburgh’s most luxurious accommodation, offering country charm and seclusion near the heart of the city.
+This 1687 gabled mansion lies by Duddingston Loch under the crags of Arthur’s Seat, Edinburgh’s very own wilderness.
 The hotel’s decor is lavish and borderline kitsch, with antiques and generous swaths of fabric at every turn, while rooms are opulent.
-Gourmet dinner in the Regency-style Rhubarb restaurant is part of the experience.
+Having a gourmet dinner at the on-site Regency-style restaurant, Rhubarb, is part of the experience.

-Gracious Charlotte Square sits at the western end of George Street.
-The splendid Georgian facade conceals a surprisingly light and funky interior, with splashes of bold colour, bright tiles, rugs and contemporary artworks.
+Charlotte Square sits at the western end of George Street, the hotel’s splendid Georgian façade concealing a surprisingly light and funky interior, with splashes of bold colour, bright tiles, rugs and contemporary artworks.
 The garden is lush with plants, creating a private green space for reading and relaxing.
 In addition to the guest rooms and suites, the hotel has a pool and spa.

-The revived waterside district of Leith is the setting for these serviced apartments – they sit just off Leith Walk, the artery that runs from the city centre to the harbour, where some of the city’s best restaurants have sprung up.
-The monochrome modernised Baroque decor may be a bit harsh for some tastes, but the facilities and views are terrific.
-Oakhill rents out everything from one-bed apartments to townhouses for families.
+The revived waterside district of Leith is the setting for these serviced apartments – they sit just off Leith Walk, the artery that runs from the city centre to the harbour, where some of the area’s best restaurants have sprung up.
+The monochrome modernised baroque decor may be a bit harsh for some tastes, but the facilities and views are terrific.
+Oakhill rents out two- and three-bedroom apartments.

-This smart urban hotel is on the city’s Southside, a short walk from both the wide open spaces of Holyrood Park and the tourist honeypot of the Royal Mile.
-A Georgian facade conceals a thoroughly modern hotel, with calm interiors brightened by pops of orange and turquoise.
-The price is great for the location.
+This smart urban hotel is on the city’s Southside, a short walk from both the open spaces of Holyrood Park and the tourist honeypot of the Royal Mile.
+A Georgian façade conceals a thoroughly modern hotel, with calm interiors brightened by pops of orange and turquoise.
+The price is particularly good for the location.

-To generations of Edinburgh folk, this handsome building perched above Waverley station means just one thing: The Scotsman newspaper.
+To generations of Edinburgh folk, this handsome building next to Waverley station means just one thing: The Scotsman newspaper.
 But the paper moved on, and the decorators moved in several years ago, keeping the luxurious marble, stained glass and panelling of the earlier incarnation.
-They transformed the space into a grand hotel, inserting a café with a period Parisian feel, plus lovely modern-with-a-traditional-twist rooms and suites.
-Views of Princes Street, a central location and historic interest combine to make this one of Edinburgh’s best hotels.
+Today, the grand hotel features the cosy Hide Bar and lovely modern rooms and suites with a traditional twist.
+Views of Princes Street, a central location and a historical interest combine to make this one of Edinburgh’s best hotels.

-For visitors prepared to stay a little way from the centre, leafy Stockbridge with its vintage shops and riverside walks is an excellent choice.
+If you’re prepared to stay a little way from the centre, leafy Stockbridge, with its vintage shops and riverside walks, is an excellent choice.
 An elegant Georgian townhouse is the setting for the Nira Caledonia, with rooms looking onto lush gardens and the surrounding sandstone terraces.
 The boutique hotel offers singles, doubles and suites, with the most opulent suite featuring a Jacuzzi.

-Lauderville Guest House is a warmly welcoming option with hotel-standard facilities – it lies a mile south of the centre, within walking distance if you don’t mind starting your day with a pleasant wander.
-The rooms are cosy and traditional with a few lavish twists; the four-poster guest room is at the fancier end of things, with swags of materials surrounding the bed.
-Guests rave about the buffet breakfast.
+Lauderville Guest House is a warmly welcoming option lying a mile south of the centre, within walking distance if you don’t mind starting your day with a pleasant wander.
+The rooms are cosy and traditional with a few lavish twists – the guest room with a four-poster is at the fancier end of things – and guests rave about the breakfast options.